 It’s been a pretty brutal week, between putting in my 2 weeks’ notice at one job, trying to keep up with everything else that’s happening in school, and in my life, and of course, with my feelings.
 I really took the phrase “when one door closes, another one opens” to heart since I started planning ahead for how I’m going to fill my spare time.
 I think this is my Renaissance period as a human, and I hope it doesn’t just pass me by!
-It’s also been a week of massive change externally; for the first time since I was in kindergarten, Travis Zajac is not a New Jersey Devil.
+It’s also been a week of massive change externally; for the first time since I was in kindergarten, Travis Zajac is not a New Jersey Devil on the ice, but now an alumni.
+Here’s to hoping they retire his number in March when they honor him in a game vs. the Jets!
 Seeing him retire has me feeling a little more at ease with my decision to quit the first job I ever had; it’s like a cosmic sign that sometimes, it really is over, and that’s OK!
 Besides, if I’m posting this less than 12 hours before a class there’s no telling how much more difficult balancing school and work and life would have gotten.
 There’s no song better fitting for right now than “Dream Life, Life” by Colbie Caillat since I’m searching for that ease of mind and good vibes!
 So, with all of this out of the way, let’s dive into actual thesis things!

 I was tasked this week with beginning to think about what sort of articles I am going to need to look at for my literature review and the academically oriented written portion of my thesis project.
 I was able to take the broad umbrella term of forensic linguistics and narrow it down to wanting to focus on instances of linguistic violence, linguistic injustice, and linguistic bias with consequences relating to judicial issues.
 To be a bit more specific I looked at linguistic violence from the perspective of using language to intentionally hurt someone or their credibility, linguistic injustice through the lens of discrimination that many individuals face if they speak with a certain accent or dialect, and linguistic bias as the idea that if someone does speak with a certain dialect they should still be able to transition to a more “desirable” dialect, to make their speech appear intellectual or palatable for others.
 It’s a very problematic belief that I cannot wait to combat!

-With everything going on this week I was not able to find 2 articles but I haven’t had the time to thoroughly read, annotate, and reflect.
+With everything going on this week I was not able to find two articles and without the articles, I also could not thoroughly read, annotate, and reflect.
 But, I’m figuring out that life is much easier when you’re able to stop and compromise with yourself rather than ruminate on shattering your dreams of perfection, so I decided to make myself a list of tasks and a weekly agenda that’ll get me back on track, and keep me there.